Total Row: 40 / View:

 TRIIAL CASE

-Deciding court: Court of Justice of the European Union / Court of Appeal Bucharest
+Deciding court: Cluj Court of Appeal - Court of Justice of the European Union

 National Follow Up Of (when relevant): N/A